juicyllama/framework/common/docs/frontend/core/README.md

 Both represented by generic `WidgetsComponent` that can accept set of props.

+### Props

+- `endpoint`, string that represents API url where to load and save widgets config
+- `data`, opposite of the `endpoint`, for loading locally available config

 ### Widgets editing/creation component

 To use editor you need to import `WidgetsComponent` from `@juicyllama/frontend-core` and pass a prop `:editable="true"` or just `editable`